nanochess/240pTestSuite_colecovision/Suite_manual.md

 Shows BIOS checksum (CRC32 for Colecovision, SHA1 for MSX BIOS on first 32K)

 It can take a few seconds to show the hash.
-In MSX emulation the test isn't useful as the emulators tend to patch the MSX BIOS.
+In MSX emulation the test isn't useful as some emulators tend to patch the MSX BIOS.

 The MSX version includes the MAME and BlueMSX System BIOS databases.